qmk/qmk_firmware/keyboards/hexboard/readme.md

 ![HexBoard](https://zachdecook.com/HexBoard/qmk.jpg)

-*The HexBoard is a MIDI controller which can double as a 120% keyboard*
+*The HexBoard is a 140-key hexagonal MIDI controller which can double as a 120% keyboard*

 * Keyboard Maintainer: [Zach DeCook](https://github.com/earboxer)
 * Hardware Supported: Dev Unit with RP2040 Processor, HexBoard Production Unit (1.1)